 requirements.txtfile that defines the required packages and their version numbers.

-Good news; chances are that Pip is already installed on your system.
+First things first: we need to install pip itself.
+The good news is that Pip is probably already present on your system.
 Most Python installers also install Pip.
-Pip is already installed if you are using Python 2 >=2.7.9 or Python 3 >=3.4 downloaded from python.org.
-If you are working in a virtual environment, pip is also installed for you.
+Python’s pip is already installed if you are using Python 2 >=2.7.9 or Python 3 >=3.4 downloaded from python.org.
+If you are working in a virtual environment, pip also gets installed for you.

 pip command gives an error, try